 The artist receives 30% of each sale (which again, is an amount the artist sets upfront).
 If the artist uses his/her own materials, then he/she gets an additional 25% of the sale.
 If the artist uses materials supplied by the studio, then the studio receives that 25%.
 The person in the store selling the product receives a 25% commission (which if the artist creates product in the studio, he or she is there to sell his/her own items!).
 Finally, the studio keeps 20% of each sale for rent, overhead, and upkeep.

 Deborah has wanted a website for a long time.
 She set up a Yahoo Group back in the day, and now has a Facebook page dedicated to the organization.
 But a website was a different animal.

 The website would give the organization more visibility and most importantly she’d like to open up the market for her goods to the world.

 I am still not great with building websites.
-But I use an off the shelf solution via www.flavors.me for my personal site AdamPervez.com.
+But I (used to) use an off the shelf solution via www.flavors.me for my personal site AdamPervez.com.
 I thought their companion e-commerce site www.Goodsie.com might be perfect for what Deborah was looking for.

 I built the shell of the site and did some of the back-end work.
 Now she has taken over the process of building up the store and tweaking its appearance.
 You can check out the site here, but if you check in October/November 2011 please realize it’s still a work in progress